 You can refrigerate the leftover vegan baked oatmeal in an airtight container for about 4 - 5 days.

-Also, this will stay good for up to 3 months in the freezer when packed properly in the air-tight freezer-friendly container or pouch.
+Also, this will stay good for up to 3 months in the freezer when appropriately packed in an air-tight, freezer-friendly container or pouch.

-The best way to store it in the freezer is after the baked oatmeal is cool enough, cut it into small bars, and then store it.
-So that you can remove the exact portion size to reheat.
+The best way to store it in the freezer is after the baked oatmeal is cool enough, cut it into small bars and then store it so you can remove the exact portion size to reheat.

-To reheat the baked oatmeal - place the bars in preheated oven at 350 F or 175 C for 5 - 7 minutes.
-If reheating the whole baked oatmeal, it might take some more 5 - 6 minutes to be done completely.
+To reheat the baked oatmeal - place the bars in a preheated oven at 350 F or 175 C for 5 - 7 minutes.
+If the whole baked oatmeal is reheated, it might take 5 - 6 minutes to be done thoroughly.

 F A Qs